Refined basic couplings and Wasserstein-type distances for SDEs with L\'{e}vy noises: Introduction and Main Results

 If $b$ satisfies ${\mathbf B(K_1r, \Phi_2(r),l_0)}$ with some constants $K_1,l_0\ge0$ and some positive measurable function $\Phi_2$ satisfying $\liminf\limits_{r\to\infty} \frac{\Phi_2(r)}{r}>0$ and \eqref{erg-2}, then the process $(X_t)_{t\ge0}$ is strongly ergodic, i.e. there exist a unique invariant probability measure $\mu$ and some constants $c,\lambda>0$ such that

 \end{proposition}

 The remainder of this paper is arranged as follows.
-In the next section, we will present the refined basic coupling process for L\'evy processes, which has its own interest.
+In the next section, we will present the refined basic coupling process for L\'evy processes, which is interesting on its own.
 To reveal the new idea behind this refined basic coupling, we begin with the construction of coupling operator for L\'evy processes.
 Then we consider the corresponding coupling operator for the SDE \eqref{s1}.
 In particular, we directly prove that there exists a system of SDEs, which is associated with this coupling operator and admits a unique strong solution.
 Based on the coupling process constructed above, general approaches via the coupling idea to exponential convergence rates in Wasserstein distance for the SDE \eqref{s1} are presented in Section \ref{genecop}.
-Proofs of all the results in Section \ref{section1} are given in Section 4.
-We present in Section 5 two other applications of the refined basic coupling for L\'evy processes; namely, the regularity of the semigroup $(P_t)_{t\ge0}$ associated to the SDE \eqref{s1} under the one-sided Lipschitz condition and the extension of results in this section to SDEs with special multiplicative noises.
+Proofs of all the results in Section \ref{section1} are given in Section \ref{section3}.
+In Section 5 we first present another application of the refined basic coupling for L\'evy processes; namely, the regularity of the semigroup $(P_t)_{t\ge0}$ associated to the SDE \eqref{s1} under the one-sided Lipschitz condition.
+We also discuss in Subsection \ref{5.3} some variations of the exponential convergence in $L^1$-Wasserstein distance.
 Some properties related to \eqref{th10} are given in the appendix.
+Finally, we note that couplings of SDEs with multiplicative L\'evy noises were treated in the recent paper \cite{LW18}, where part of results above have been extended.